tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 best thing about this amortization strategy is that one proof can be used to inductively demonstrate the correctness of many previous proofs.

-So then, any participator in a blockchain network who wishes to validate the current state of the chain need only download two things:
+Then, any participator in a blockchain network who wishes to validate the current state of the chain need only download two things:

 - the current state of the chain network; and